joshbrew/onnxruntime-web-fast-style-transfer/README.md

 The `--style-image` defined in [`train.ipynb`](./train.ipynb) is your reference photo.
 You can use drawings for example, like we did, to adopt its look and feel.

 The neural network will freeze this style in its memory to be able to rapidly reconstruct an image based on an input.
-It is supposed to be able to perform super resolution on a compressed result as well to speed up the time which we are figuring out out how to configure.
+It is supposed to be able to perform super resolution on a compressed result as well to speed up the time which we are figuring out how to configure.

 ## Train